Mostafa-HEH/alx-higher_level_programming/0x0B-python-input_output/README.md

 Task 3: Write a function that returns the JSON representation of an object (string).
-TAsk 4: Write a function that returns an object (Python data structure) represented by a JSON string Task 5: Write a function that writes an Object to a text file, using a JSON representation Task 6: Write a function that creates an Object from a “JSON file”:
+TAsk 4: Write a function that returns an object (Python data structure) represented by a JSON string Task 5: Write a function that writes an Object to a text file, using a JSON representation Task 6: Write a function that creates an Object from a “JSON file”.
+Task 7: Write a script that adds all arguments to a Python list, and then save them to a file.